Zenon Kasprzak

 Zenon Kasprzak (born 10 May 1962) is a former international speedway rider from Poland.

 Speedway career

 Kasprzak reached the final of the Speedway World Championship in the 1988 Individual Speedway World Championship.
 He won the Continental Speedway final leading up to the world final.

-He rode in the top tier of Polish Speedway from 1980-2000, riding for various clubs.
+Kasprzak rode in the top tier of Polish Speedway from 1980-2000, riding for various clubs.